 On November 8, 2021, we entered into a Purchase Agreement with the Sellers to combine Viasat with Inmarsat.
 Pursuant to the Purchase Agreement, we will purchase all of the issued and outstanding shares of Inmarsat from the Sellers upon the terms and subject to the conditions set forth therein.
-The total consideration payable by us under the Purchase Agreement consists of \$850.0 million in cash, subject to adjustments (including for certain dividends, see below), and approximately 46.36 million unregistered shares of our common stock.
-In April 2022, Inmarsat paid a dividend of \$299.3 million to the Sellers, resulting in a \$299.3 million reduction in the cash consideration payable by us at the closing of the Inmarsat Transaction.
+The total consideration payable by us under the Purchase Agreement consists of \$850.0 million in cash, subject to adjustments (such as the dividend paid by Inmarsat in April 2022, see below), and approximately 46.36 million unregistered shares of our common stock.
+On April 6, 2022, Inmarsat paid a dividend of \$299.3 million to the Sellers, resulting in a \$299.3 million reduction in the cash consideration payable by us at the closing of the Inmarsat Transaction.
 Our board of directors has unanimously approved the Purchase Agreement and the proposed Inmarsat Transaction.
+Our stockholders approved the issuance of shares in the Inmarsat Transaction and an amendment to our certificate of incorporation to increase the number of shares of our common stock authorized for issuance at a special meeting held on June 21, 2022.

-The closing of the Inmarsat Transaction is subject to customary closing conditions, including receipt of regulatory approvals and clearances, and approval by our stockholders of the issuance of shares in the Inmarsat Transaction and an amendment to our certificate of incorporation to increase the number of shares of our common stock authorized for issuance.
+The closing of the Inmarsat Transaction is subject to customary closing conditions, including receipt of regulatory approvals and clearances.
 The Purchase Agreement contains certain termination rights for both us and certain of the Sellers and further provides that, upon termination of the Purchase Agreement under certain circumstances, we may be obligated to pay a termination fee of up to \$200.0 million or to reimburse certain out-of-pocket expenses of certain Sellers up to \$40.0 million.